-2. Cleaning and hygiene products:

-- (a) toilet paper, sanitary pads, sanitary tampons; - (b) hand sanitiser, disinfectants, soap, alcohol for industrial use, household cleaning products, and personal protective equipment; - (c) chemicals, packaging and ancillary products used in the production or preservation of any of the above; - (d) products for the care of children; - (e) personal care including but not limited to, body and face washes, roll-ons, deodorants, toothpaste and any other products ordinarily used for hygiene purposes.
+- 2. Cleaning and hygiene products: - (a) toilet paper, sanitary pads, sanitary tampons; - (b) hand sanitiser, disinfectants, soap, alcohol for industrial use, household cleaning products, and personal protective equipment; - (c) chemicals, packaging and ancillary products used in the production or preservation of any of the above; - (d) products for the care of children; - (e) personal care including but not limited to, body and face washes, roll-ons, deodorants, toothpaste and any other products ordinarily used for hygiene purposes.

-- 3. Medical:
+3. Medical:

 - (a) medical and hospital supplies, equipment and personal protective equipment;

-- (b) chemicals, packaging and ancillary products used in the production or preservation of any of the above; and
+- (b) chemicals, packaging and ancillary products used in the production or preservation of any of the above;

-- (c) pharmaceutical supplies, including but not limited to prescribed medication;
+- (c) pharmaceutical supplies, including but not limited to prescribed medication; and

 - (d) contraceptives including condoms.

-- 4. Fuel, including coal, gas.
+- 4. Fuel, including coal and gas.

-- 5. Wood for cooking purposes; and
+- 5. Wood for cooking purposes.

-- 6. Basic goods, including airtime and electricity;
+- 6. Basic goods, including airtime and electricity.

-- 7. Fish and fish products;
+- 7. Fish and fish products.

-- 8. Mining products;
+- 8. Mining products.

-- 9. Coffins;
+- 9. Coffins and related services.

-- 10. Plumbing and electrical supplies;
+- 10. Plumbing and electrical supplies.

-- 11. Educational materials; and
+- 11. Educational materials.

-- 12. Goods necessary for the effective provision of critical services specified in Part 2 of Annexure A.
+- 12. Goods necessary for the effective provision of critical services specified in Part 1 and 2 of Annexure A.